-For more information on getting started in the Illinois workNet system, see Appendix E.
+For more information on getting started in the Illinois workNet system, see Youth Career Pathways Partner Guide.

-Commerce will be using IWDS as the performance accountability system for services provided using WIOA funds.
-These standards are determined by the U.S. Department of Labor and the State of Illinois.
+Commerce will be using IWIS as the performance accountability system for services provided using WIOA funds.
+The U.S. Department of Labor and the State of Illinois determine these standards.
 The measures are:

-- Attainment of a degree or certificate;
+- Attainment of a degree or certificate; •

-- Placement in employment, education, or training;
+- Placement in employment, education, or training; •

-- Earnings after entry into unsubsidized employment;
+- Earnings after entry into unsubsidized employment; •

-- In-program skills gain; and,
+- In-program skills gain; and, •

-- Employer and youth satisfaction.
+- Employer and youth satisfaction. •

-For this program, timely data should be entered within five (5) business days after the date of any individual activity in either IWDS or Illinois workNet.
+For this program, timely data should be entered within five (5) business days after the date of any individual activity.
 Commerce will conduct ongoing monitoring to evaluate the Grantees' use of Illinois workNet.
 Failure to use Illinois workNet will result in corrective action and may result in the contract being terminated.